washingtonyachtclub/documents/WYC_By-Laws.md

 ### Reports
 Up to date budget reports shall be presented by the Treasurer quarterly for review by the Executive Council.

-### Insurance Costs
-Insurance costs shall be paid from the General Fund.

 ## Purchasing
 ### Check Writing